Tarlac–Pangasinan–La Union Expressway: Alignment of the Rosario interchange

 The expected completion of the entire expressway caused a major delay when an unsolicited proposal was brought up to change the alignment of the project to change the location of the final interchange in Rosario, La Union.
 Former Pangasinan 5th District Representative Mark Cojuangco proposed three alignments: one would pass through Urdaneta City, then San Fabian, and exits Brgy.
 Cataguintingan of Rosario, La Union.
 This is about 1.48 km longer from the original TPLEX terminus at barangay Subusob, Rosario.
 The second proposal will also pass through San Fabian but will end at the original TPLEX end at barangay Subusob.
 The first two proposals skips Pozorrubio.
 The third proposal will pass through Pozorrubio, San Fabian, and then end at barangay Subusub.
 All proposals intend to skip the municipality of Sison.
 The Cordillera Administrative Region Development Council has rejected the idea.
-The target completion date had been moved from end of April 2017 to end April 2018.
+The target completion date had been moved from the end of April 2017 to the end of April 2018.

 Phases 1 and 2

-The first phase of the Tarlac-La Union Expressway started in January 2010.
-In April 2013, San Miguel Corporation announced that the segment from Tarlac City up to Urdaneta will be built with four lanes, instead of the initial plan of two lanes only.
+The first phase of the Tarlac-La Union Expressway started construction in January 27, 2010 which established the expressway's right-of-way marking the start of its existence.
+In April 2013, San Miguel Corporation announced that the segment from Tarlac City up to Urdaneta would be built with four lanes, instead of the initial plan of two lanes only.
 However, this also pushed back the opening day of the expressway from June 2013 to November 2013.

-On October 25, 2013, the Toll Regulatory Board authorized the issuance of the Toll Operation Permit for the Tarlac City–Pura segment of the TPLEX after the construction of that segment was completed by Private Infra Dev Corp.
-(PIDC), the all-Filipino consortium backed by conglomerates San Miguel Corporation (SMC) and DMCI Holdings, Inc.
+On October 25, 2013, the Toll Regulatory Board authorized the issuance of the Toll Operation Permit for the Tarlac City–Pura segment of the TPLEX after the construction of that segment was completed by Private Infra Development Corporation (PIDC), the all-Filipino consortium backed by conglomerates San Miguel Corporation (SMC) and DMCI Holdings, Inc.

 This first phase, referred to as section 1A, begins with a connection to SCTEX, then stretches 17 km from Tarlac City to Victoria, and then to Pura, Tarlac.
-On December 23, 2013, the expressway opened up to Ramos, Tarlac, bringing TPLEX up to 23 km of its operational length.
+On December 23, 2013, the expressway opened up to Ramos, Tarlac, bringing TPLEX up to 23 km of its operational length, and was officially opened by President Benigno Aquino III.
 On April 16, 2014, phase 1 of the project was completed when the Rosales section was opened.
 In December 2014, phase 2 of the project, covering 13.72 km from Carmen to Urdaneta, was opened to traffic, as what PIDC president Mark Dumol had announced on the day the completion of phase 1 was announced.